scikit-monaco/scikit-monaco/doc/source/install.rst

 scikit-monaco requires the following:

-* Python (version?)
+* Python (tested on 2.7 and 3.3)
-* NumPy (version?)
+* NumPy (tested on 1.8)

+scikit-monaco may work with other versions of python and numpy, but these are currently not supported.

-As well as the python development headers and a working C compiler.
+You will also need the python development headers and a working C compiler.
 On Debian-based operating systems such as Ubuntu, you can install the requirements with::